These are the most common questions we have through emails. If you don't find the answer you're looking for, please don't hesitate to reach out to us.

 You can download a new copy of the CC&Rs, Bylaws and more at any time under the Documentation section.

 Having a big sale, on-site celebrity, or other event?
 Be sure to announce it so everybody knows and gets excited about it.

 We regularly have a local sheriff come out to do patrols at random times to ensure and maintain a safe neighborhood.
 12th Avenue is often used as a detour or bypass and many non-residents speed through.
 Our friendly sheriff ensures that speed limits are obeyed, suspicious activity is addressed, and helps with other concerns brought to their attention by the neighborhood.

 You're welcome to contact us at any time.
 We encourage it!
-However, there is very little we can do between neighborly disputes as our HOA cannot help mediate a issue between neighbors.
+However, there is very little we can do between neighborly disputes as our HOA cannot help mediate a issue between neighbors unless it's about an CC&R violation.
 It's best to get to know and talk to your neighbor first!